IMZihad21/crud-articles/20211223_Essential_Concepts_for_JavaScript_Developers_in_Back-End_Development.md

 ## Bringing It Together

-With these concepts and tools, you’re well-prepared to build full-stack applications.
-Here’s a common setup:
+With these concepts and tools, youâ€™re well-prepared to build full-stack applications.
+Hereâ€™s a common setup:

 1. Express.js for routing and handling HTTP requests.
 2. JWT for securing endpoints and managing user authentication.